cforte7/rti/README.md

 $ TIMEZONE=America/Denver rti now
 ```

-RTI timezones are set in the following precedence:
+`rti` timezones are set in the following precedence:
 1. Environment variable
 2. Config
 3. UTC if no config or Env variable is present

 ## Custom Parsing Tokens
-RTI comes with preset parsing patterns, but you can also add your own datetime tokens to parse.
+`rti` comes with preset parsing patterns, but you can also add your own datetime tokens to parse.
 Note that the tokens must be full datetime values (not just time or just date).

 See https://docs.rs/chrono/0.4.0/chrono/format/strftime/index.html for details on the syntax.